 Your homepage should contain content to the point which reflects your products and services aptly.
 It should cover all the required information related to your business, but how you format your layout to include this information is a vital point since we’re going for optimization here, not excessiveness.
-Google understands every page’s content, how its structured, and how it should be optimized for a better user experience.
+Google understands every page’s content, how it is structured, and how it should be optimized for a better user experience.

-Here is an example showing the effective use of content in a homepage:
+Here is an example showing the effective use of the content on a homepage:

 Your homepage content needs to be long enough to explain your business, your work, and your locations.
 This will help your visitors know and understand you better and there will be no confusion in their mind.

 Myth 10 – Guest Blogging is Obsolete

 In the year 2014, Matt Cutts, the former head of the webspam team at Google announced that “if you’re using guest blogging as a way to get links … stop.“

-The announcement created a buzz amongst marketers and lead to an instant debate against guest blogging.
+The announcement created a buzz amongst marketers and led to an instant debate against guest blogging.

 Technically, there is no difference between guest blogging content and other forms of content.
 If your content is spammy, whether it’s a guest post or other form of content, then be ready to face the penalty from the search giant Google.

 High authority websites like Forbes, Enterpreneur.com include lots of contributions from guest authors and freelancers.
 Subsequently, guest blogging is not outdated.
 Even Matt Cutts declared it later:

 Only you need to ensure that your guest posts are meeting the standards and add value to the readers of other publishers.
 Here are some key points to keep in mind: